vmware-tanzu/velero/design/worker-pods.md

 Velero controllers will no longer directly execute backup/restore logic themselves (note: the rest of this document will refer only to backups, for brevity, but it applies equally to restores).
 Instead, when the controller is informed of a new backup custom resource, it will immediately create a new worker pod which is responsible for end-to-end processing of the backup, including validating the spec, scraping the Kubernetes API server for resources, triggering persistent volume snapshots, writing data to object storage, and updating the custom resource's status as appropriate.

 A worker pod will be given a deterministic name based on the name of the backup it's executing.
 This will prevent Velero from inadvertently creating multiple worker pods for the same backup, since any subsequent attempts to create a pod with the specified name will fail.
+Additionally, velero can check Backup Storage Location if the backup exists in storage already, if so, worker pod would creation would not be attempted in the first place.

 This design trivially enables running multiple backups concurrently, as each one runs in its own isolated pod and the Velero server's backup controller does not need to wait for the backup to complete before spawning a worker pod for the next one.
 Additionally, Velero becomes much more scalable, as the resource requirements for the Velero server itself are largely unaffacted by the number of backups.
 Instead, Velero's scalability becomes limited only by the total amount of resources available in the cluster to process worker pods.